Graphistry MCP Integration

 - Set your credentials as environment variables or in a

-Seeexport GRAPHISTRY_USERNAME=your_username export GRAPHISTRY_PASSWORD=your_password # or create a .env file with: # GRAPHISTRY_USERNAME=your_username # GRAPHISTRY_PASSWORD=your_password
+Seeexport GRAPHISTRY_USERNAME=your_username export GRAPHISTRY_PASSWORD=your_password # or create a .env file with: # GRAPHISTRY_USERNAME=your_username # GRAPHISTRY_PASSWORD=your_password.env.examplefor a template.

 MCP Configuration (.mcp.json)